 Modification 1 that entails a per-product uniform pricing of activated balancing energy bids is in line with the prevailing market design and in some instances even already fulfilled.
 Logically therefore, there are no legal obstructions identified to fully implement this first modification.
-Note in this respect that ACER has decided on 24 January 2020 on a per-product marginal pricing methodology for both the MARI and PICASSO European balancing platforms.57 Consequently, at the latest as of the go-live of these balancing platforms, modification 1 will be fully implemented for Belgium.
+Note in this respect that ACER has decided on 24 January 2020 on a per-product marginal pricing methodology for both the MARI and PICASSO European balancing platforms.
+58 Consequently, at the latest as of the go-live of these balancing platforms, modification 1 will be fully implemented for Belgium.

 Modification 2 that requires cross-product uniform pricing of activated balancing energy bids would go against this recent ACER decision of 24 January 2020.
 Moreover, a suggestion towards cross-product pricing was included in the feedback from stakeholders on the public consultation that was launched by ACER on 28 October 2019 regarding the pricing of balancing energy.
 ACER refuted this cross-product pricing suggestion, saying on page 10 in its Evaluation of responses to the public consultation on the methodology to determine prices for the balancing energy that results from the activation of balancing energy bids that "such a cross-product pricing methodology would not respect the requirement for marginal pricing (pay-as-cleared) and would not properly reward flexibility".
-Note that marginal pricing (pay-as-cleared) and would not properly reward flexibility".
+Note that marginal pricing (pay-as-cleared) is required by Art.
+30(1)(a) of the EBGL.59